History of rail transport in Indonesia: Independence era

-The brief transition era fron PNKA to PJKA was the time when the Greater Jakarta rail network, on orders by President Sukarno, had its electrical lines in Central Jakarta converted to steam and diesel which led to the electric trackage to be split, only for these lines be reinstated in the 1970s with the original electric locomotives remaining, which, together with their hauled stock, were replaced by a new generation of electric multiple units imported from Japan, themselves the replacements of the originals which were converted to DMUs or passenger cars on loco-hauled services in the 60s.
+The brief transition era from PNKA to PJKA was the time when the Greater Jakarta rail network, on orders by President Sukarno, had its electrical lines in Central Jakarta converted to steam and diesel which led to the electric trackage to be split, only for these lines be reinstated in the 1970s with the original electric locomotives remaining, which, together with their hauled stock, were replaced by a new generation of electric multiple units imported from Japan, themselves the replacements of the originals which were converted to DMUs or passenger cars on loco-hauled services in the 60s.
 In addition, the PNKA gained the first ever passenger overnight trains in independent Indonesia - the Bintang Fadjar, launched in 1961-62 and was replaced by the long running Bima in 1967, running the Jakarta-Surabaya route via Yogyakarta (not covered by the former, which stopped at Semarang Tawang station instead) and Surakarta, and the first true diesel multiple units, the Kuda Putih imported from East Germany, which until the early 1980s became the primary lifeline of the southern main line between Yogyakarta and Surakarta, evolving into today's two KAI Commuter lines, the diesel Prambanan Express Commuter Line and the electric KAI Commuter Yogyakarta Line, which opened in 2022.
 The Bima, with its East German made passenger coach and dining cars and sleeper cars, also made history as one of the first to adopt air conditioning.
 PNKA, however, converted two Jakarta EMU motor passenger-cab combine cars into a diesel railbus called the Railcar Perintis (one each in Jakarta and Yogyakarta) during the 1960s, one of many attempts to develop a national rail production industry.

 1982 would see Industri Kereta Api - founded the year before - finally present its completed first passenger and freight car orders to the PJKA system, which began an era of Indonesian-made passenger and freight cars dominating the railway network, which continues to this day.

 Later then, on 2 January 1991, PJKA was changed its name and status becoming the Perusahaan Umum Kereta Api (Perumka, the Indonesian Railways Public Corporation LLC), and since 1 June 1999, this company was changed to a joint-stock company, named PT Kereta Api (Persero) (PT KA).
 The Greater Jakarta commuter network was operationally separated from PT KA in 2008 by the formation of a dedicated subsidiary under the company to ensure its continued revenue operations, with PT KA itself limiting its Jakarta passenger operations to long distance and express train services.
 In May 2010, the company was rebranded again into PT Kereta Api Indonesia (Persero) (PT KAI, Indonesian Railways Company Ltd JSC), the name used till the present.